psilospore/lexi-lambda.github.io/_src/posts/2019-11-05-parse-don-t-validate.md

     Date: 2019-11-05T17:09:58
     Tags: functional programming, haskell, types

+This is a translation of Alexis's wonderful blog post to typescript.
+Original code snippets may be included.
+Assume we are using typescript with strict type checking.
+Some understanding of FP is required Maybe/Option, and Either. fp-ts is used where plain typescript is lacking (e.g. Either types).

+Intention:
+* This approach should be translatable to other languages.
+It may be more verbose but should be possible.
+* Audience should have some interest in FP but not experienced.
+I would like to keep it begineer friendly.
+* I want to leave many of the Haskell bits in for comparison, and to peak interest.
+I think this may highlight how Haskell makes this approach more elagent in comparison.

 Historically, I’ve struggled to find a concise, simple way to explain what it means to practice type-driven design.
 Too often, when someone asks me “How did you come up with this approach?”
 I find I can’t give them a satisfying answer.
 I know it didn’t just come to me in a vision—I have an iterative design process that doesn’t require plucking the “right” approach out of thin air—yet I haven’t been very successful in communicating that process to others.

 However, about a month ago, [I was reflecting on Twitter][twitter:json-parsing] about the differences I experienced parsing JSON in statically- and dynamically-typed languages, and finally, I realized what I was looking for.
 Now I have a single, snappy slogan that encapsulates what type-driven design means to me, and better yet, it’s only three words long: